vernjan/ctf-writeups/src/main/kotlin/cz/vernjan/he19/ch14/README.md

 and [Ghidra](https://ghidra-sre.org/).

 Partially annotated and rewritten source code is available in [wb-ghidra.c](wb-ghidra.c) and [wb-hopper.c](wb-hopper.c).
-It's messy, to see how the encryption works, go to the next step.
+It's messy.
+To see how the encryption works, go to the next step.

 ## Step 2 - Copy the encryption algorithm